shanep/cs117-p4-starter/README.md

 done
 ```

-## Task 4 - Unit Testing
+## Task 3 - Testing

-Your instructor will provide you with unit testing scripts to help guide your
+Your instructor will provide you with testing scripts that were demonstrated in
-development.
-These will be posted on canvas with instructions on how to add
+class to help guide your development.
+These will be posted in canvas along with
-them to your project.
+instructions on how to use them in your project.

 ## Task 5 - Complete the Retrospective